WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-10-Build-the-tester-mindset-by-asking-is-this-a-bug.markdown

 `schemalist` before the element `schemalist` is populated based on the `onChange()` event of the `namespace()` element.
 But it also suggests a possible stale state behavior in DoesQA where it is not updating its view/understanding of the page state before taking action.
 There are other possibilities.
+Our description of the problem observation does not need to get into this speculation.
+That is a follow-up, separate analysis.
+What is important is that the test result is accurate and not tainted by speculation.

 When testing we want to describe the symptoms and necessary conditions to get to the symptoms as completely as possible.
 Diagnosing exact behavior, tracing to root cause